matthewrossi/seapp/app/README.md

 dir/secret              u:object_r:package_name.secret_file:s0
 ```

-where the first line describes the default label for app files, the other two
+where the first line describes the default label for app files and the other two
-lines specify a respective label for files in directories dir/unclassified and
+lines specify a label for files in directories `dir/unclassified` and
-dir/secret.
+`dir/secret`, respectively.

 ### System services